Is that a new techno sound upstairs, or has your old cat just gone over the brink?

 Are these conditions causing the yowling?
-Trial pain medication may be prescribed to see if arthritic or neurologic pain improve.
-A dental procedure may be recommended if the kitty is in a stable state for anesthesia.
+Trial pain medication may be prescribed to see if arthritic or neurologic pain improves.
+A dental procedure may be recommended if the cat is in a stable state for anesthesia.

 Other sources of pain or chronic inflammation may not be as obvious.

-For many people, medicating these cats is very challenging.
-You all know that some cats are resistant to getting 1 pill, let alone up to 4 or 5 pills a day.
+Some cats are resistant to getting a single pill, let alone up to 4 or 5 pills a day.

-If my patient is a hyperthyroid, hypertensive kitty with cognitive dysfunction, I may need to prioritize which meds I prescribe first.
+If my patient is a hyperthyroid, hypertensive cat with cognitive dysfunction, I may need to prioritize which meds I prescribe first.

-This kitty’s pill container could look something like this:
+This cat’s pill container could look something like this:

 - Hyperthyroid: methimazole